|

 x x x

 2 Spades here.
-Incidentally, in third seat we
+Incidentally,

-would open 1 Spade - even though partner is a passed hand,
+in third seat we would open 1 Spade - even though partner is

 A K J 10 x x